 Photo courtesy Children's Museum of Tacoma

 Why go?
-At 10,000 square feet, Children’s Museum of Tacoma isn’t huge, but it has a huge draw.
-Since it opened 10 years ago, it has offered pay-as-you-will admission and has no plans to change that anytime soon.
+At 10,000 square feet in size, the Children’s Museum of Tacoma isn’t huge, but it has a huge draw.
+Since it opened about a decade ago, it has offered pay-as-you-will admission and has no plans to change that anytime soon.
 This means that you can stop off for an hour, without worrying about whether you’ve gotten your money’s worth.
 The museum is built around four playscapes (Woods, Water, Invention and Voyager) and favorite activities include the wood-cabin tunnel, water table, marine vessel with tower, air pipes, Lego table and art studio — called Becka’s Studio.

 Nearby fun: The rest of Tacoma’s Museum District is a short walk away, including the Washington State History Museum (awesome model train layout); Tacoma Art Museum (free art studio in the lobby); and the Museum of Glass, with its Chihuly Bridge of Glass and Hot Shop.

 Next stop: center of fun